nayfin/stackblitz-metangular/README.md

 ### Form Component

-- Recieves form configuration and optional intial values
+- Receives form configuration and optional intial values

 - Initializes Angular FormGroup and adds a FormControl for each field in the form configuration
 - Loops over each field in the `fields` array, passing the field's configuration and the FormGroup to the FieldRenderer Directive